salehsadid/Basic-Arduino-with-TinkerCAD-Simulation/Interfacing Servo Motor with IR remote and Arduino/README.md

 ---
 ## 📦 Optional Enhancements

--Add multiple servos and map different remote buttons.
+- Add multiple servos and map different remote buttons.
--Use an OLED display to show the current angle.
+- Use an OLED display to show the current angle.
--Add EEPROM storage to remember the last servo position.
+- Add EEPROM storage to remember the last servo position.

 ## 🖥️ Libraries Required
 Make sure to install these via Library Manager in Arduino IDE:<br/>